-Children with overly flat feet are at more risk for developing plantar fasciitis and Achilles tendinitis due to mechanical instability of the foot.
-Increased activity such as playing sports can cause repetitive and excessive stretching of the plantar fascia and Achilles, leading to inflammation and pain.
+Children with overly flat feet are at more risk for developing plantar fasciitis and Achilles tendinitis.
+This is due to mechanical instability of the foot.
+Increased activity such as playing sports can cause repetitive and excessive stretching of the plantar fascia and Achilles.
+This constant stretching and stress may lead to inflammation and pain.

 An additional, quite common, cause of heel pain in children is Sever’s disease.
 Sever’s isn’t really a disease per se, it’s more of a condition.
 Sever’s is inflammation of the growth center of the heel bone.
 During sports and activities, the growth center of the heel bone gets pulled by the Achilles tendon and plantar fascia.
 Over time, this can cause pain and inflammation.
 Sever’s disease is usually worse during and after physical activities.